jsom1/jsom1.github.io/_walkthroughs/Buff.md

 ![exploit launch]({{https://jsom1.github.io/}}/_images/htb_buff_launch.png)
 </div>

 It worked, we're in as Shaun.
 From the documentation, we can now communicate with the webshell using GET requests.
+A web shell is a web script (like PHP or ASPX), that accepts our commands through HTTP request parameters (GET, POST,...).
+It then executes our commands and prints the output on the web page.
 At this point, I thought I had to upload something on it but didn't know what and how (there wasn't anything else to do).
 I had to ask for help...
 We indeed have to upload 2 executables (maybe there are other ways to do it): **nc.exe** and **plink.exe**.
 Let's look at those executables.

 - **nc.exe**: is the executable of netcat (for Windows).
 We will use it to catch a **reverse shell**.